 Best Practices

-- Key Rotation: Establish key rotation schedule; currently requires creating new key and inactivating old
+- Key Rotation: Establish a rotation schedule.
+Rotating (and any scope change) currently means generating a new key and inactivating the old one — narrow scope makes this painless.

-- Security: Use IP restrictions for integrations from known static addresses
+- Security: Use IP restrictions for integrations from known static addresses; never commit keys to source control or paste them into tickets/chat.

-- Documentation: Maintain external documentation mapping keys to integration systems
+- Documentation: Maintain external documentation mapping each key to the integration system and endpoint that uses it — this makes reissues fast.

 6. Troubleshooting